antleaf/doapr/webroot/content/repositories/marxiv.md

 remining_indrawn_item: The reason for the withdrawal will be indicated on a tombstone page
 repository_type: Disciplinary
-scientific_committees: Not any more
+scientific_committees: 'Not any more   '
 service_pricing: None
 short_name:
-status: open
+status: Open
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://osf.io/preprints/marxiv
-user_committees: Not any more
+user_committees: 'Not any more   '
 versioning_policy: Accepts new version.
 All version are archieved and visible for readers.
 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The creation of the account is free).
 withdrawal_authorisation: At Author's request or by the platform
-withdrawal_policy: Plagiarism, false or inaccurate content
+withdrawal_policy: 'Yes'
 integrations:
 - :service: altmetric
   :feature: usage_metrics